The Amazing Race 4: Overview

+Most teams who arrive last at the Pit Stop of each leg are progressively eliminated, while the first team to arrive at the finish line in the final episode wins the grand prize of US$1,000,000.

 Production

-The fourth season of The Amazing Race spanned 44000 mi across four continents and featured new locations in the Netherlands and South Korea.
+The fourth season of The Amazing Race spanned 44000 mi across four continents and nine countries, two of which were new to the series: the Netherlands and South Korea.
+Casting for this season began in August 2002.
 Filming for the show began on January 18, 2003, and finished on February 14.

-This was the last season where ties at the end were allowed at the mat.
-In subsequent seasons, even if several teams arrived at the mat on the same time, a chronological order would be determined and the official check-in times for teams arriving simultaneously would be set a minute apart to avoid ties.
-This was also the last season where a Fast Forward appeared in every leg.